RosettaDrone/rosettadrone/README.md

 This Software is experimental and under constant development.
 By using this Software, you agree to assume all responsibility for eventual harm or damage.
 See "Known issues" below before use.

+OpenSource developers are welcome.
+If you use this Software, we expect you to get directly involved with the source code, read the issues section and, most important, contribute with pull requests.

 ## What's New